onCodeDesign/AppInfra-Training/.Practice/readme.md

 Now, the `OrdersConsoleCommand` resulted from transforming the `OrdersConsoleApplication` into a `IConsoleCommand` sits in the `ConsoleApplication`, but it is quite intimate with the *Sales* module

-We could move it to a new console project into the *Sales* module folder structure, and the new `CompositeConsoleUiModule` should discover it and use it.
+We could move it to a new project into the *Sales* module folder structure, and the new `CompositeConsoleUiModule` should discover it and use it.

 The resulted `CompositeConsoleUiModule` should not take a dependency on `Sales.Services` (as we don't want to depend on implementation details, but it would depend on `Contracts` as it needs the `IConsoleCommand` interface)

 *Hints:*
- 1. the project should be a class library so it can be deployed on any .NET process
+ 1. the project should be a class library.
+It can be deployed on any .NET process
  2. the project should be loaded as a plugin in a similar way with the `Sales.Services`

-The assemblies from any module (including *Sales*) should not depend on the `ConsoleApplication` assembly which is the host process and the UI.
+The assemblies from any module (including *Sales*) should not depend on the `ConsoleUi` assembly which is the host process and the UI.
 The dependency should be the other way around.
 We should invert it by moving the `IConsoleCommand` and the `IConsole` to the `Contracts` assembly  into a new `ConsoleUi` folder.

 > !Observation:
 By doing this we are decoupling the application from its UI.
 All the `ConsoleCommand` could be displayed and executed from another host or UI, may that be an WPF app or a Web App.